vongostev/lightprop2d/docs/Reference.md

 ```

-Return decomposed coefficients in given mode basis as least-square solution.
+Return decomposed coefficients in given mode basis as a least-square solution.
+Fast version.

 Fast version with pre-computations
 Results can be a little different from `deconstruct_by_modes` ones